 Understanding Your Legal Rights.
 Firm Serving Gillette & Newcastle.

 In the state of Wyoming, child visitation laws are designed to protect the best interests of children by allowing contact between a child and his or her parents or grandparents.
 There are a variety of situations in which these visitation rights may be violated—a parent may refuse to let the other parent see the child after visitation rights have been granted in divorce court, a parent may wrongfully deny contact between a grandparent and a grandchild, or a parent may repeatedly make it difficult for the other parent to see the child.
-At Berger & Brown, our Gillette visitation rights attorneys can help you protect your visitation rights, whether you are a parent or grandparent.
-Our family lawyer, Alex Berger has the skills, resources, and in-depth knowledge of the legal system to skillfully advocate for your rights.
+At 307 Law office, our Gillette visitation rights attorneys can help you protect your visitation rights, whether you are a parent or grandparent.
+Our family lawyers have the skills, resources, and in-depth knowledge of the legal system to skillfully advocate for your rights.

-Get in touch with our office—contact our office manager, Rosie Maynard, at (307) 257-6368 to schedule a free consultation today.
+Get in touch with our office—contact our office manager at (307) 257-6368 to schedule a free consultation today.

 Visitation Rights for Grandparents